sunjerry019/SMB_Redesigned/README.md

 ![Response](https://github.com/sunjerry019/SMB_Redesigned/raw/master/screenshots/needresponse.png "Requires Response")

-The original SMB also provided this "Mark this message" feature that honestly wasn't very well implemented.
+The original SMB also provided this `Mark this message` feature that honestly wasn't very well implemented.
 For one, you have to actually *submit a HTML form* to mark a message.
 If you use any other ways of navigating e.g. bookmarks, you won't be able to mark the message.
-However, my redesign solves this problem by making it much more accessible as a "Star this message" that submits this HTML form via AJAX.
-It still uses the "Mark this message" backend.
-You can even mark a message without opening it first.
+In my redesign, I made the `Mark this message` into a `Star this message` that still uses the original backend, but uses AJAX requests to submit the abovementioned form so that one can mark multiple messages without reloading.

+This actually became rather useful since starred messages appear at the top regardless of whether one has read it.

 The original:

 ![Mark This Message Old](https://github.com/sunjerry019/SMB_Redesigned/raw/master/screenshots/markthismsg_o.jpg "Notice how I have to click submit to mark.")

-The new and improved:
+The new and improved (notice the star):

 ![Mark This Message](https://github.com/sunjerry019/SMB_Redesigned/raw/master/screenshots/markthismsg.jpg "Notice the star at the top right corner")